-1. Lack of proper training
+1. Lack of Proper Training

 You’re likely to be bad at chess if that’s the case.
 No one becomes a decent chess player without some proper training.

 Like any skill, chess requires time and effort to master.
 It is important to set aside time regularly to train, whether it be against a computer, a friend, or by solving puzzles and studying tactics.

-2. Bad conditions and Negative mindset
+2. Bad Conditions and Negative Mindset

 Chess is a game that requires maximum concentration.
 Several factors can cause distractions to a player tussling on the board.

 It’s important to try to relax and stay focused, and to remember that chess is just a game.
-It is also helpful to set realistic goals for yourself and to celebrate your victories, no matter how small.
+It’s also helpful to set realistic goals for yourself and to celebrate your victories, no matter how small.

 3. Playing Opponents Who are Too Strong or Too Weak